Acupuncture For Endometriosis

 This occurrence can involve your ovaries (cysts may form in more severe conditions), colon/bowel and lining of your pelvis.
 It’s rare, but tissue may also spread outside the pelvic region.

-Endometriosis can be difficult for a doctor to diagnose and this is frustrating for women suffering with pain, fatigue and digestive issues.
+Endometriosis can be difficult for a doctor to diagnose and this is frustrating when you’re suffering with pain, fatigue and digestive issues.
 Symptoms can make it difficult to get through the day and do normal activities.
-Symptoms can vary widely and women experience them differently but generally they relate to your cycle.
+Symptoms can vary widely and are experienced differently but generally they relate to your menstrual cycle.
 Be aware of: